Documentation Index

 | Ad Format | Single Image or Video |

-- Upload new media — click the Upload button to add new images or videos directly.
+- Upload new media — click Upload to add new images or videos directly.

 Each uploaded image or video generates one ad.
 If you upload five images, five ads are created — the count updates immediately in the Variation Preview panel.